jrandj/backtester/README.md

 # Backtester

 Backtester is a Python application for testing trading strategies against historical data.
-Backtester is heavily reliant on the [Backtrader](https://github.com/mementum/backtrader) framework
+Backtester is heavily reliant on the [Backtrader](https://github.com/mementum/backtrader) framework.

 ## Architecture